Brighter-bits/EverybodyCodes/README.md

 Today is quite simple, it's just picross really, but with words.

 Okay, this is a bit harder.
 After a lot of careful reading- Just kidding, I haven't learnt my lesson and am still not reading the questions properly, I misunderstood the question.
-I thought that a letter in the first grid could be taken from a letter twelve grids away on the same row (no, each grid is it's own independant thing)
+I thought that a letter in the first grid could be taken from a letter twelve grids away on the same row (no, each grid is it's own independent thing)

 One slight problem with this grid, is that if I solve a certain letter, that could have been used to make the previous grid possible to solve, I would have to go back.
 So I may have to do something similar to bubble sort, where I keep track of whether I've made any new changes, and if not, I have my final answer.